 What are Immune System Boosters?

-The immune system is a complex and fantastic body system that protects us from bacteria, viruses, toxins, and other dangerous pathogens (germs).
-As with many other physical processes, people often take their immune system for granted – until something goes wrong with it!
+The immune system is a complex and fantastic body system that protects us from bacteria, viruses, toxins, and other dangerous pathogens or germs.
+It’s easy to take our immune systems for granted, until something goes wrong.

-In the past, medical science primarily worked on ways of curing already-existing illness and disease, but today there is a growing emphasis on preventing illness by boosting the immune system’s strength.
+In the past, medical science primarily focused on ways of curing existing illness and disease, but today there is a growing emphasis on preventing illness by boosting immune system strength.

 How can Immune System Boosters Help?

-Boosting your immune system can help keep your body in peak condition to fight, repelling and destroying infections, viruses, and bacteria.
-There are many ways to help keep your immune system functioning at its highest potential.
-If you take care of your immune system, your immune system will in turn take care of you.
+Boosting your immune function can help keep your body in peak condition to fight illness and destroy infections, viruses, and bacteria.
+There are many ways to help keep your immune response functioning at its highest potential, even during peak cold and flu season.

 Healthy and Balanced Diet